Perspectives on the Calibration of CNN Energy Reconstruction in Highly Granular Calorimeters: Introduction

 In general, we have two options to correct the CNN's reconstructed energy.
 We can adjust the calorimeter readout channel values, the inputs to the model, which we shall call pre-model or we can adjust the predicted energy from the CNN reconstruction, the CNN output, which we shall call post-model.
 Historically, experiments have employed linear reconstruction methods, simple sums of cell responses, resulting in simple multiplicative factors to calibrate.

-A full-size, combined electromagnetic and hadronic high granularity caloriemter of LHC experimental proportions would have upward of 10's of millions of cells.
+A full-size, combined electromagnetic and hadronic high granularity calorimeter of LHC experimental proportions would have upward of 10s of millions of cells.
 Attempting to calibrate millions of channels via traditional techniques seems like an unreasonably large task.
 The degrees of freedom appear simply too large for experimenters to determine the calibration parameters with any manageable sized calibration sample.
 When the calorimeter is segmented longitudinally, the rear cells will always suffer from low occupancy and low statistics.
 Similarly, the physics generating signals at that depth is different than in the front portion of the calorimeter (assuming we are not calibrating with muons).
 As others have reported before~\cite{GANEL1998621}, this scenario makes for some unfortunate outcomes.
 It makes matters worse for ourselves since we now have to deal with a non-linear energy reconstruction as well.
-The time required to collect an adequate sample of cosmic muons to calibrate scales with the number of cells; consequently, we can expect orders of magnitude longer to calibrate on cosmics than at current LHC experiments.

 We studied the effect of miscalibration and noise on a CNN trained on a Cu/Si module having a $2\times 2\times 4\;\mathrm{cm}^3$ segmentation.
 In a previous paper, we described the reconstruction performance of this design~\cite{akchurin2021use}.
 The CNN we trained operates as a correction to the sum of energy of the calorimeter cells; the convolutional layers of the CNN consume the raw calorimeter cell energies and we inject the sum of cell energies at a later layer of the network.
 We found this architecture gives us excellent performance on hadron initiated showers.
-The data consist of single charged pions ranging from 0 to 500 GeV simulated by the GEANT4~\cite{ALLISON2016186} simulation framework.
-We modified the simulated cell energies by applying Equation~\ref{eq:miscal} which multiplies the simulated energy in cell $i$ of event $j$ by a dimensionless miscalibration factor $C_i$, it adds a global bias $b$ and a stochastic noise $\epsilon$ specific to the cell and event.
+The data consist of single charged pions ranging up to 500 GeV simulated by the GEANT4~\cite{ALLISON2016186}.
+We modified the simulated cell energies by applying Equation~\ref{eq:miscal} which multiplies the simulated energy in cell $i$ of event $j$ by a dimensionless miscalibration factor $C_i$, it adds a global bias $b$, and a stochastic noise $\epsilon$ specific to the cell and event.
 The bias $b$ and noise $\epsilon$ carry units of MeV to add to the base GEANT4 energy scale.